Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

 Building custom software solutions since 2007, AltexSoft has helped several travel companies successfully implement their digital strategies.
 One of the most prominent examples in this regard is our work for Best Travel Store Inc., a California-based online travel agency.
 Founded in 2002, the company relied on a complex travel search and booking engine for its core operations.
 However, the software soon became outdated, causing some major operational issues, which threatened the very existence of the company.

 Following industry best practices, AltexSoft helped the company conduct an in-depth analysis and complete software revamp, keeping the business competitive and relevant.
 The result of our work, Fareboom.com, is a modern travel booking solution with a user-friendly, optimized UX, improved performance, and innovative search algorithm.
-(You can learn more about this success story in our case study – AltexSoft & Fareboom: Co-Building Innovative Travel and Booking Solution to Outperform the Competition)
+You can learn more about this success story in our case study.

 In addition to the core system transformation, we have implemented some complementary products and features, including a brand new mobile app and a price predictor algorithm.
 The latter provides accurate forecasts on ticket price movements, allowing users to make better purchase decisions.
-(More on this product in our case study AltexSoft Creates Unique Data Science and Analytics-Based Fare Predictor Tool to Forecast Price Movements)
+On top of that, we designed a personalization engine that caters to individual traveler preferences and suggests flights according to them.

 To learn more about how digital transformation reshapes different industries, see other articles from the series.